 I’m sure I’m not the only one who has noticed that we humans have a tendency to destroy the things that we touch.
 We tend to make more chaos and bring more death the longer we’re around, and honestly that is heartbreaking to me.
-God is a creator and a life-giver, and we’re made in the image of God…so why do we produce so much death and destruction?
+God is a creator and a life-giver, and the bible says we’re made in the image of God…so why do we produce so much death and destruction?
+Things that are so opposite of life?

 I got convicted about that a while back, and since then have been asking God how I can bring more life into this world instead of death, destruction, or an abundance of waste.
 The answer to my prayers seemed to be small and simple: Cultivate more life right where I am.
 Start at home.